microcks/microcks-cli/README.md

 ### Binary

 Binary releases for Linux, MacOS or Windows platform are available on the GitHub [releases page](https://github.com/microcks/microcks-cli/releases).
-Just download the binary corresponding to your system and put the binar into the `PATH` somewhere ;-)
+Just download the binary corresponding to your system and put the binary into the `PATH` somewhere ;-)

 ### Container image